McClure Arctic expedition: First winter and summer

 As spring returned, the decks of Investigator were cleared of snow and repairs begun.
 Additional local expeditions were mounted, but none with the object of attempting to meet with concurrent regional rescue expeditions; Resolute under Captain Horatio Austin, believed to be near Melville Island, Assistance under Captain Erasmus Ommanney, the Pioneer under Lieutenant John B. Cator, and Intrepid under Sherard Osborn as well as more distant ships under Captain William Penney, Admiral Sir John Ross, the First Grinnell expedition under Lieutenant Edwin De Haven and the overland Rae–Richardson Arctic expedition.

-By mid-May, additional hunting and exploration parties were sent out to supplement the provisions as temperatures rose above zero, some returning with frostbitten invalids, one having met an isolated group of Inuit seal hunters.
+As the weather warmed in mid-May, additional hunting and exploration parties were sent out to supplement the dwindling provisions.
+Some of these parties returned with frostbitten crew members, and one had met a small group of Inuit seal hunters who lived in isolation.
 One party went around Banks Island and showed that it was an island.
 Another party was on the south shore of Victoria Island at about the same time that John Rae (explorer) passed 40 mi to the south.
 No traces of Franklin were found.
-As summer returned, the seven-foot thick ice showed signs of diminishing, the surfaces pooling with water.
-An early break up was anticipated.